-There is a growing trend to switch from traditional battery powered smoke alarms to those that use 10-year sealed batteries.
-Although this is not a requirement in every state, there are numerous states that are beginning to require this type of smoke alarm, like California and New York.
+There is a growing trend to switch from traditional battery-powered smoke alarms to those that use 10-year sealed batteries.
+Although this is not a requirement in every state, there are numerous states that are beginning to require this type of smoke detector, like California and New York.
 Smoke alarms have a limited lifespan.
-The National Fire Protection Association (NFPA) recommends every smoke alarm be replaced after 10 years and that regular batteries be replaced every six months.
+The National Fire Protection Association (NFPA) recommends every smoke detector be replaced after 10 years and that regular batteries be replaced every six months.
 With 10-year sealed battery alarms, battery replacements and late-night battery chirps are eliminated for a decade.

-- There is no need to replace the batteries for the life of the alarm.
-However, testing your alarm regularly is recommended, no matter the type of alarm.
+- There is no need to replace the batteries for the life of the device.
+However, testing your detector regularly is recommended, no matter the type of alarm.

-- Provide hassle free protection for a decade
+- Provides hassle free protection for a decade.

-- An end of life warning reminds you to replace the smoke alarm
+- An end-of-life warning reminds you to replace the smoke detector.

-When placing alarms in your home, there are several things to keep in mind:
+When installing detectors in your home, there are several things to keep in mind:

 - Smoke and fire alarms should be installed on every level, outside of each sleeping area, and inside every bedroom of your home

-- Ceiling mounted alarms should be in the center of the room if possible
+- Devices mounted on the ceiling should be in the center of the room if possible.

-- Wall mounted smoke alarms should be placed at least three feet from a corner and four to six inches away from the ceiling
+- Wall mounted smoke alarms should be placed at least three feet from a corner and between 4 – 12 inches from the ceiling.

-- Mount smoke alarms away from fans and air ducts that could blow smoke away from the detector
+- Mount smoke detectors away from fans and air ducts that could blow smoke away from the detector.

 - To avoid nuisance alarms caused by oven heat, cooking smoke, or shower steam, avoid placing smoke detectors too close to a stove or oven and bathroom shower and at least 10 feet from appliances.